Turkish superstitions – truth or fiction?

 I travel a lot in and out of Turkey a lot and it’s believed that pouring water in the wake of someone’s departure for a trip ensure their journey flows as smoothly as water.
 It also guarantees they’ll return.
 One time I went to catch the seabus from Kadikoy to Bakirkoy on my way to the old airport to catch a plane back to Australia.
 My best friend Sonay ran to the nearest café and begged for a cup of water to throw on the ground behind me to make sure I’d come back.
 It worked!

 These are just some of the Turkish superstitions, customs and habits I follow now that I’m almost Turkish.
-If you’re planning to visit soon, check out my helpful tips for planning your trip.
+I hope they bring you some comfort if you’re in need.

 For FLIGHTS I like to use Kiwi.com.